merenlab/anvio/anvio/docs/programs/anvi-profile.md

 #### To cluster or not to cluster?

 By default, anvi'o will not try to cluster your splits (since it takes quite a bit of runtime) unless you are using the tag `--blank-profile`.
-If you don't want to do this (because you already have a tree for your contigs or don't want to use the interactive interface), use the tag `--skip-hierarchical-clustering`.
+If you don't want to run this, use the tag `--skip-hierarchical-clustering`.

 If you're planning to later merge this sample with others, it is better to perform clustering while running %(anvi-merge)s than at this stage.

 However, if you want to bin this single sample or otherwise want clustering to happen, just use the tag `--cluster-contigs`.

-#### If you do plan to cluster
+If you do plan to cluster, you can set a custom distance metric or a custom linkage method.

-You can also set the following parameters:
-* Provide a custom distance metric for clustering using the flag `--distance.` (The default is euclidean)
-* Provide a custom linkage method for clustering using the flag `--linkage.` (The default is ward)

 ### Variability